xgrau/xgrau.github.io/_posts/2019-08-16-indesinenter.md

 she must vow.

 A restless stand
-that’ll save us,
+that’ll save her
-and save her
+and ourselves
 from the tide.

 Saved as a whole,
-freed from all bounds,
+free from all bounds,
 no more a timid dog
 our own master at last.
 ```